jordankupersmith/beautiful-jekyll/projectdetails.md

 ### Context and Motivation

 About 12% of women will develop breast cancer over the course of her lifetime.
 According to a 2011 medscape article, 52% of malignancies are missed on the mammography and more than 25% of those missed are due to human error.
-We aim to supplement the naked eye of medical doctors with image predicting techniques
+We aim to augment the trained eye of medical doctors with image predicting techniques.

 Our target audience for our image processing technique is medical doctors to aid them in breast cancer detection.
-We hope that medical doctors can supplement their detection methods of the naked eye with our algorithm
+We hope that medical doctors can supplement their detection methods of the naked eye with our algorithm.